The five stages of spiritual grieving

-When a hurricane blows away the house of someone who is actively living a sinful lifestyle and who chooses not to believe in the saving love of Jesus, we might say, “Ahhh, it’s because he’s a bad person.”
-And when a nearby house is spared from destruction, and it’s got a statue of Jesus in the yard that was not broken by flying debris, we say, “Ahhh, it’s a miracle.
+The natural assumption, then, when a hurricane blows away the house of someone who is actively living a sinful lifestyle and who chooses not to believe in the saving love of Jesus, is: “Ahhh, it’s because he’s a bad person.”
+And when a nearby house is spared from disaster, and it’s got a statue of Jesus in the yard that was not broken by flying debris, we say, “Ahhh, it’s a miracle.
 The people who live there are good, and Jesus protected them.”

-The emotionally dead who are suffering the anguish of living through destruction will experience a restoration of life when they go through the five stages of grieving and reach the final stage — acceptance.
+When we suffer the anguish of living through any kind of destruction, we need hope and healing.
+We will experience restoration by allowing ourselves to go through the five stages of grieving so that we can reach the final stage — acceptance.
 (More on this in a minute.)

 Faith is tested in crises.
-Those who trust God despite all evidence that says we should not are strengthened in the crises.
+When we trust God despite all the evidence that says we should not, the process of the five stages of grieving turn crises into new personal strength.
 Spiritual growth doesn’t normally occur in easy, comfortable times.
 It comes most powerfully when we have to force ourselves to choose to trust God.

 Despair and hopelessness are based on a lack of trust in God.
 Doubts about God are based on what we see with our eyes — as if we can trust our eyes to see the whole picture.
 Faith tells us that there is a much bigger picture than what we could know or understand.
 Faith tells us that God has been working a plan — his own strategies — to turn sufferings and disasters into a greater good.